slarmoo/.github/profile/simon/simonService/simonService.md

    let scores = [];
    ```

 1. **Set up a router path for the endpoints**.
-We want all of our endpoints to have a path prefix of `/api` so that we can distinguish them from requests to load the front end files.
+We want all of our endpoints to have a path prefix of `/api` so that we can distinguish them from requests to load the frontend files.
 This is done with a `express.Router` call.

    ```js
    let apiRouter = express.Router();